 Do you split your time between working from home and commuting?
 Or do you work part time and need a flexible season ticket to choose the time and days you travel?

 If you’re making the same journey at least two days per week but not enough to get a season ticket, a Flexi Season ticket may be a good-value alternative for many commuters compared to buying Anytime Day Return tickets.

 What is a Flexi Season ticket?

 The new Flexi Season ticket offers 8 days of travel in 28 days – any time between two stations.
-It is available for adults and Standard Class travel only and can be purchased on 21 June for travel from 28 June.
+It is available for adults and Standard Class travel only and can be purchased up to 14 days in advance.
 You will have 28 days from the start date selected to use up all 8 day passes.
 After 28 days, any unused day passes will expire.

 Before you buy a Flexi Season ticket, you’ll need a free SWR smartcard.
 You can order a smartcard online or you can get a smartcard immediately from a growing number of our stations.
 Click here for further details.